 The Hahn University Center and the Student Life Pavilion are home to several high-definition television screens whose primary function is to inform the USD community about events taking place throughout campus.

 Our goal is to not only inform but to also unite and support the campus by creating a greater sense of community throughout the UC, SLP and USD as a whole.
-This service is free to any student or community group that is hosting an event on campus.
+This service is free to any registered student or community group that is hosting an event on campus.
 Please see our Posting Policy for more details.

 The UC/SLP Digital Display developers strongly encourage all groups and organizations to design and submit postings that they feel are representative of the event they are promoting.
 However, if you need assistance, we can also help design a poster for your event.
 This service is available as our digital display developers' schedules permit and may delay the posting of your event.
 Please allow up to two business days for postings to appear on the displays.
 We strongly encourage all postings to adhere to USD's Core Values.
 Please remember, these are public displays.